Bruin-Dev/Intelygenz/ci-utils/README.md

 * `-l`, `--load-balancer`: The *Application Load Balancer (ALB)* associated to the specified environment will be removed, as well as all the resources related to it (*Target Groups*).

+* `-s`, `--security-groups`: All the *Security Groups* associated to the different resources created in *AWS* for the specified environment will be removed.

-* `-m`, `--metrics`: All the resources related to metrics for the specified will be removed
+* `-m`, `--metrics`: All the resources related to metrics created for the specified will be removed, being these the ones specified below:

   * *CloudWatch Alarms*